-- M. Exposure to hazardous substances may lead to acute and chronic health effects, and may cause long-term public health and environmental impacts. - N. Uncontrolled hazardous materials and debris pose significant threats to public health through inhalation of dust particles and contamination of drinking water supplies, and improper handling of hazardous materials can expose workers to toxic materials and improper transport and disposal of Fire Debris can spread hazardous substances throughout the community. - O. Dead and dying trees damaged by the Caldor Fire and at risk of falling may threaten the health, safety and welfare of workers conducting debris removal and residents of the affected properties, as well as the general public if the trees are at risk of falling onto a public right of way or public infrastructure; and - P. The anticipated start of the rainy season offers little time to mitigate further environmental contamination resulting from the Fire, including contamination of the watershed, and, therefore, time is of the essence in removing hazardous waste, Fire Debris and Hazard Trees from affected properties and the County has requested the state's assistance to participate in the State's Consolidated Debris Removal Program for the Caldor Fire. - Q. Pursuant to Article XI, section 7 of the California Constitution and Government Code section 25845, the County may adopt and enforce ordinances and regulations not in conflict with general laws to protect and promote the public health, safety and welfare of its residents. - R. Government Code section 25123(d) authorizes the adoption of an urgency ordinance for the immediate preservation of the public peace, health, or safety, where there is a declaration of the facts constituting the urgency and the ordinance is adopted by a four-fifths vote of the Board. - S. There is an urgent need to mitigate the harm to public health and the environment form the improper disturbance, removal, transport and/or disposal of hazardous waste, Fire Debris and Hazard Trees resulting from the Fire, to create and implement clear standards and procedures for removal of Fire Debris and Hazard Trees, and to facilitate coordinated, timely, and effective mitigation of the risks to public health and the environment from the health hazards generated by the Caldor Fire. - T. It is essential that this Urgency Ordinance become effective immediately to mitigate the harm that could be caused to the public health and safety and to the environment form the improper disturbance, removal, and/or disposal of debris containing hazardous materials, and to facilitate the orderly response to the Caldor Fire.
+- M. Exposure to hazardous substances may lead to acute and chronic health effects and may cause long-term public health and environmental impacts. - N. Uncontrolled hazardous materials and debris pose significant threats to public health through inhalation of dust particles and contamination of drinking water supplies, and improper handling of hazardous materials can expose workers to toxic materials and improper transport and disposal of Fire Debris can spread hazardous substances throughout the community. - O. Dead and dying trees damaged by the Mosquito Fire and at risk of falling may threaten the health, safety and welfare of workers conducting debris removal and residents of the affected properties. - P. The anticipated start of the rainy season offers little time to mitigate further environmental contamination resulting from the Fire, including contamination of the watershed, and, therefore, time is of the essence in removing hazardous waste and Fire Debris from affected properties. - Q. Pursuant to Article XI, section 7 of the California Constitution and Government Code section 25845, the County may adopt and enforce ordinances and regulations not in conflict with general laws to protect and promote the public health, safety and welfare of its residents. - R. Government Code section 25123(d) authorizes the adoption of an urgency ordinance for the immediate preservation of the public peace, health, or safety, where there is a declaration of the facts constituting the urgency and the ordinance is adopted by a four-fifths vote of the Board. - S. There is an urgent need to mitigate the harm to public health and the environment form the improper disturbance, removal, transport and/or disposal of hazardous waste, Fire Debris resulting from the Fire, to create and implement clear standards and procedures for removal of Fire Debris, and to facilitate coordinated, timely, and effective mitigation of the risks to public health and the environment from the health hazards generated by the Mosquito Fire. - T. It is essential that this Urgency Ordinance become effective immediately to mitigate the harm that could be caused to the public health and safety and to the environment form the improper disturbance, removal, and/or disposal of debris containing hazardous materials, and to facilitate the orderly response to the Mosquito Fire.

 Section 2.
-A new Chapter 8.10 entitled "Caldor Fire Consolidated Debris Removal Program" is hereby added to Title 8 of the El Dorado County Ordinance Code to read as follows:
+A new Chapter 8.11 entitled "Mosquito Fire Consolidated Debris Removal Program" is hereby added to Title 8 of the El Dorado County Ordinance Code to read as follows:

-Section 8.10.100 - Title
+Section 8.11.100 - Title

-This chapter shall be known as the Caldor Fire Consolidated Debris Removal Program Ordinance.
+This chapter shall be known as the Mosquito Fire Consolidated Debris Removal Program Ordinance.

-Section 8.10.200 - Definitions
+Section 8.11.200 - Definitions